Skip to main content

 Financial Architecture

 Diversified funding, flexible budgets, and scenario planning built as proactive systems — not reactive responses to the next crisis.
-Pamela Uppal-Sandhu's message: the organizations that will survive restructuring are the ones that built for it.
+Pamela Uppal-Sandhu's message: the organisations that will survive restructuring are the ones that built for it.

 2. 2